PaddlePaddle/PaddleRS/docs/dev/dev_guide_en.md

 4. Add the class name of the new trainer to the global variable `__all__`.

-It should be noted that for the image restoration task, the forward and reverse logic of the model are implemented in the trainer definition.
+It should be noted that for the image restoration task, the forward and backward logic of the model are implemented in the trainer definition.
 For GAN and other models that need to use multiple networks, please refer to the following specifications for the preparation of the trainer:
 - Override the `build_net()` method to maintain all networks using the `GANAdapter`.
 The `GANAdapter` object takes two lists as input when it is constructed: the first list contains all generators, where the first element is the main generator; the second list contains all discriminators.
 - Override the `default_loss()` method to build the loss function.
 If more than one loss function is required in the training process, it is recommended to organize in the form of a dictionary.
 - Override the `default_optimizer()` method to build one or more optimizers.
 When `build_net()` returns a value of type `GANAdapter`, `parameters` is a dictionary.
 Where, `parameters['params_g']` is a list containing the state dict of the various generators in order; `parameters['params_d']` is a list that contains the state dict of the individual discriminators in order.
 If you build more than one optimizer, you should use the `OptimizerAdapter` wrapper on return.
 - Override the `run_gan()` method that accepts four parameters: `net`, `inputs`, `mode`, and `gan_mode` for one of the subtasks in the training process, e.g. forward calculation of generator, forward calculation of discriminator, etc.
 - Rewrite `train_step()` method to write the specific logic of one iteration during model training.
-The usual approach is to call `run_gan()` over and over again, constructing different `inputs` to work in different `gan_mode` as needed each time, extracting useful fields (e.g. losses) from the `outputs` dictionary returned each time and summarizing them into the final result.
+The usual approach is to call `run_gan()` multiple times, constructing different `inputs` to work in different `gan_mode` as needed each time, extracting useful fields (e.g. losses) from the `outputs` dictionary returned each time and summarizing them into the final result.

 See `ESRGAN` for specific examples of GAN trainers.